aaronbloomfield/pdr/labs/lab05/index.md

 **Printing in the right order:** Draw a simple tree and see how you should recurse in order to hit each node in the correct order.
 Need more help?
-Check the Wikipedia article linked in the Readings section!
+Check the [Wikipedia article](http://en.wikipedia.org/wiki/Expression_tree)!

 ------------------------------------------------------------